-Bayelsa flood: Bayelsa govt shuts down IDP camps
+Bayelsa flood: Bayelsa Govt shuts down IDP camps

 From Femi Folaranmi, Yenagoa

-After close to four weeks of catering for flood victims displaced by the 2022 flooding in the state, the Bayelsa State government has begun the shutting down of Internally Displaced Camps (IDPs) in the state.
+After close to four weeks of catering for flood victims displaced by the recent flood in the state, the Bayelsa State government has begun the shutting down of Internally Displaced Camps (IDPs) in the state.

 The decision to shut down the IDP camps has however elicited mixed feelings as some of the inmates wanted to stay behind.